tc39/source-map/PROCESS.md

-# Process to introduce new source maps features
+# Process to introduce new source map features

 ## Stage 1